sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 5. Type ``echo $PATH`` to see if changes are made successfully.
 Your new pathnames should be added to the start of the PATH variable.

 **Troubleshooting:**
 - If the system still cannot find the program, check if the new directory is added to the **start of the PATH variable**.
 The command to do that is ``export PATH=/the/file/path:$PATH``.
-The problem may be because the directories near the start of the PATH variable will be ran first.
+The pathnames are read from the start to the end of PATH variable.
 Read more [here](https://stackoverflow.com/questions/9546324/adding-a-directory-to-the-path-environment-variable-in-windows#:~:text=The%20path%20works%20like%20first,the%20beginning%20of%20the%20command).

 ## Symbolic link
-Read about symbolic link on [this webiste](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/).
+Read about symbolic link on [Symlink Tutorial in Linux – How to Create and Remove a Symbolic Link](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/).

 To create symbolic link, go to the directory where you want to create the symbolic link, type ``ln -s pathname_of_the_file .`` (the ``.`` at the end means that you want to put the symbolic link in the current directory).